polkadot-js/docs/docs/util-crypto/sr25519-migration.md

 - Mobile applications (better compatibility)
 - Applications requiring immediate cryptographic operations

+> You can optionally call `cryptoWaitReady()` during initialization to ensure async crypto imports are fully available before use.
+This works safely alongside synchronous usage and won’t interfere with other crypto imports, which can be useful in projects that rely on multiple crypto libraries or shared initialization logic.

 ## Security & Audits

 The `@scure/sr25519` library has undergone multiple independent security audits.
 All audit reports are publicly available: